How Hawaiians Can Access Affordable, Comprehensive Health Insurance

 According to the Institute of Medicine, being uninsured poses a hazard to one’s health.
 Adults without health insurance are less likely to receive clinical preventive services that can reduce the likelihood of developing serious illness.
 Those with chronic disease are more likely than the insured to forego necessary therapies.
 Uninsured adults are also more likely to die from serious acute conditions than those with insurance.
 Lack of health insurance also takes a financial toll, as 60% of all bankruptcies are connected to the cost of medical care.ii

 Over 99,000 Hawaiians under the age of 64 were uninsured in 2010 - 2011.
-Starting in 2014, most individuals will be required to have health insurance.
+Most individuals are required to have health insurance.
 Patients who need health insurance will be able to purchase it through the state’s health insurance marketplace and may be eligible for financial assistance to help with premiums and out-of-pocket costs.
 Others may be eligible for Medicaid coverage.
 This brief guide will provide information and useful links to resources that can help patients obtain coverage that is right for them.